Original Run: January 11, 2018 - April 5, 2016 Number of Episodes: 13 Genre: Drama Based on the Series Created By: Kana Akatsuki

-Steering my thoughts back to the artwork this show had two major tools in its toolbox, and it knew how to use them.
+Steering my thoughts back to the artwork, this show had two major tools in its toolbox, and it knew how to use them.
 The first was light manipulation.

 Violet Evergarden understood what it took to create an atmosphere.
 There were plenty of sunset scenes, starry night skies, and other settings that would require total incompetence to mess up.
 When these moments appear in a series such as this one, they are powerful.
-And they are as powerful as they are because these instances are both inherently beautiful and they serve a purpose to the story.
+And they are as powerful as they are because these instances are both inherently beautiful, and they serve a purpose to the story.
 While this was great and everything, this was only on the surface of what was going on.

-This show’s incorporation of light elevated an element of visual storytelling that is in animation’s wheelhouse: the usage of color.
+This show’s incorporation of light elevated an element of visual storytelling in animation’s wheelhouse: the usage of color.
 Violet Evergarden was vibrant.
 There were many points to pull examples from, but my favorite had to be Violet’s eyes.

 By the way, Violet’s eyes were like reason number seven why I liked her.
 Hintity-hint-hint to what I might be talking about in a second.

 Moving on to something else, Violet Evergarden had a rather large cast of characters.
 This show also did something I usually find a ton of issues with.
-Most of the people in this series were “one-time use” only, but their respective episodes went into enough detail to make them feel like they were more critical to the story.
+Most of the people in this series were “one-time use” only, but their respective episodes went into enough detail to make them feel more critical of the story.
 And when I say they felt critical, I mean I would have bet money on these characters appearing more than once.
 A handful did, but a lot didn’t.

 I have not seen a lot of shows which have used this style well.
 Violet Evergarden is now one of those few exceptions.
 And a lot of this series’ success in this area had to do with its premise.